 Hurts is an intriguing choice for the Falcons for a couple of reasons.
 First of all, he wouldn’t cost them a first round pick (one hopes), allowing them to prioritize an impact defender in the first round.
 He’s also not just a developmental type who would gather dust behind Matt Ryan for the next 3-4 seasons, because Hurts is not just a pocket passer.
 Last year, he threw for 32 touchdowns and just 8 picks, but he also ran for over 1,200 yards and 20 touchdowns, a testament to his speed, savvy as a runner, and nose for the end zone.

 So why not?
 There are several reasons, even if I like Hurts a great deal.
 This team has inarguable holes on all three levels of the defense and is going to be relying on some relatively unproven options in the passing game this year with Hayden Hurst joining up and Russell Gage currently tracking to be the third receiver.
 Those are needs that you need multiple picks to effectively address, unless you can get lucky and snag some undrafted free agents and veterans late in the summer, and there are already enough rumors about the team trying to trade up.
-A quarterback is a luxury pick for a team in extreme win-now mode, and the margin for error is already thin with this team.
+A quarterback is a luxury pick and a forward-looking one for a team in extreme win-now mode, and the margin for error is already thin with this team.

 So file this one away, too.
 Thankfully the draft is almost here and we can put these rumors to rest soon enough.